Sankarankovil

-Sankarankovil is a Town in the Tenkasi district in the Indian state of Tamil Nadu, On the eastern slopes of Western Ghats.
-It was a demonym represents literally Sankara Narayana kovil because The Sankarankovil Town houses the famous Arulmigu Sankara Narayanar Temple.
-Sankarankovil is also the second largest town in tenkasi district after kadayanallur.
+Sankarankovil is a town in the Tenkasi district in the Indian state of Tamil Nadu.
+It is located on the eastern slopes of Western Ghats.
+The town houses the Sankara Narayanasamy Temple.
+Sankarankovil is also 3rd is largest town in Tenkasi district.

 History

 Sankarankovil is home to the Sankara Narayanar Temple, which was built by Ugra Pandiyan in 900 BC.
 Houses the deity by the name Sankara Narayanan, which is half Shiva and the other half Vishnu.
 According to folklore, the devotees of Hari (Vishnu) and Shiva once quarreled with each other to determine which god was more powerful, until Shiva appeared as Sankaranarayanar to show his devotees that Hari and Shiva were one and the same.
 Thus, it is held sacred by Saivites and those Hindus who believe that Shiva and Vishnu are a single deity.
 Srivaishnavites of Tamil Nadu who worship Vishnu only do not accept this and hence reject the temple.
 The deities of the temple are Sankareswarar, Gomathi Amman and Sankaranarayanar.
 Sankarankovil is also said to be home to the deity named Avudai Ambal.

 In older times, the city was called as Sankaranayinarkoil.
 It is also noted for the "Adi Thabasu" festival.

 There is a belief that the sand from the temple, known as puttrumann (puttru meaning ant hill, mann meaning sand) is capable of curing all diseases.
 Devotees believe that Sankarankovil's Nagachunai (sacred tank) was dug by serpent kings named Paduman and Sangam, and has a miraculous power to heal those who bath there.
 Once, a deva called Manikkeerivan was cursed by the goddess Parvathi and, as a result, had to come to earth and work as a gardener in a beautiful garden.
 One day while he was clearing a snake pit, the snake's tail was also cut.
 He found a lingam next to the snake.
 He went and informed his king, Ugra Pandiyan.
 The king considered it to be the god's wish to stay there and constructed the temple and a city around it.